dokku-alt/dokku-alt/README.md

 * Build your own Heroku
 * Push code anywhere

 I used to work at Twilio.
-Imagine pushing a repo with a TwiML file to a repo with a phone number for a name.
-And then it runs that TwiML on Twilio and shows you the result.
+Imagine pushing a repo with a TwiML file to a gitreceive repo with a phone number for a name.
+And then it runs that TwiML on Twilio and shows you the result, all from the `git push`.

 Another idea: When it's so easy to handle pushed code, how about creating a screen in the office that will display whatever code is